chameleoncg/challenge_pcap/README.md

 #### Task Details

-You may use the following API key for greynoise.io (note it expires on August 4th 2021). i4eFJKSe912xBYqdWhHres1i2Mk2qw0VL839Vxm3HzwzMFUVkFGSrXNREKmeITPQ
+You may use the following API key for greynoise.io (note it expires on May 9th, 2022).
+CCh88gaP0zTSoiSpDHRr2eUqbjKuVE0UhxCFophGH5QxNz8KH4L4JhycF6mmlBM4

 We are interested in the following data in the report